High Adventure: Accounts and photographs of walks, climbs and overland travels around the world

 Burmese style temple at Mae Hong Song

-Burmese style
+Burmese style temple

-Mae Hong Song
+at Mae Hong Song

 In Chiang Mai posters from the US consulate had warned American nationals against visiting the area due to concern regarding the activities of the Shan drug lords across the nearby border but wandering the quiet, sleepy streets there was no obvious sign of danger.